Linking words and phrases in a dissertation

 This slash-transition (and with most other words joined by a slash) can be very difficult to understand.
 Some writers mean “either A or B or both A and B,” yet others simply mean A and B, and still others simply mean A or B. It gets confusing.

 Avoid and/or altogether in formal writing.
-Almost always the context of the discussion will clarify your meaning if you use simply and or or.
+The context of the discussion will almost always clarify your meaning if you use simply and or or.
 In cases that might be confusing, it’s generally best to spend the extra words to clarify your meaning.

 Example of misused transition: And/or